mockyeah/mockyeah/packages/mockyeah-docs/book/API/Expectation-API.md

 If `run` was called, verification will pause until the function or promise passed to `run` completes.

-Alos, `verify` returns a promise, which can be returned directly to test frameworks without using any `done` callbacks.
+Also, `verify` returns a promise, which can be returned directly to test frameworks without using any `done` callbacks.

 <div id="verifier"></div>